 Banks' financial data from DMS include balance sheet and profit and loss statement items that are reported to the Bank of Thailand on a quarterly basis.
 The database covers 39 Thai commercial banks and foreign banks' subsidiaries and branches that operate in Thailand, inclusive of new entry or exit banks during the sample period.
 The data characterizes loan portfolio and overall financial health at the bank level.
-Banks are grouped into large, medium, and small banks based on their asset sizes.
+Banks are grouped into large, medium, and small banks based on their market shares and asset sizes.3